bower/bower.github.io/README.md

 ## Development

-You need to install recent Node.js and Ruby
+You need to install latest  Node.js and Ruby

 ``` bash
 npm install